 Sign up now to receive more information about studying at Middlesex University London.

+Successful completion of the module will allow you to upgrade your PGDip in Social Work to an MA in Social Work.
 As well as an in-depth knowledge and understanding of the subject, you will also gain and develop research skills, critical thinking and an ability to develop and apply evidence based practice.

 You will undertake a dissertation relevant to Social Work practice.
 You will be supported by an academic supervisor who will help you to navigate your research and the writing of your dissertation.

-Undertaking this programme involves undertaking a small scale research project.
+This programme involves undertaking a small scale research project.
 You will have the opportunity for individual supervision from an academic adviser and the module leader will run a series of dissertation workshops which comprise the module.